MeritOpenSource/eslint-config-merit/README.md

 yarn add --dev eslint-config-merit
 ```

 2. You will see several dependencies were installed.
-Now, create (or update) a `.eslintrc` file to extend below rules:
+Now, create (or update) a `.eslintrc` file to extend rules:

 - Extend frontend rules
     ```js